cloudbase/windows-imaging-tools/README.md

 * Clone this repository and unblock its files (this is really important, otherwise the generated image won't work!): https://technet.microsoft.com/en-us/library/hh849924.aspx
 * A Windows installation ISO or DVD, that needs to be either mounted or extracted (e.g. with 7-zip)
-* For KVM, download the VirtIO tools ISO, e.g. from: http://alt.fedoraproject.org/pub/alt/virtio-win/stable/
+* For KVM, download the VirtIO tools ISO, e.g. from: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/
+* It's a good idea to use the stable branch ( https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso ) unless you really know why not to

 Example PowerShell script: